alaincaltieri/financialfallacies/pages/about.markdown

 This website is powered by [Jekyll](https://jekyllrb.com/){:target="_blank"} & the [So Simple](https://github.com/mmistakes/so-simple-theme){:target="_blank"} theme.

+## Disclaimer:

+The information provided in this website is for general informational purposes only and should not be construed as financial advice.
+Any financial decision made based on the information provided herein is at your own risk.
+You should consult with a qualified financial advisor or professional before making any financial decisions.
+The user assumes full responsibility for any actions taken based on the information provided, and the author and platform disclaim any liability for any consequences resulting from such actions.
+This website does not establish a client-advisor relationship between the user and the author or the platform.

+Always do your own research and seek professional advice before making any financial decisions.

 ## Affiliate links:

 This website may contain affiliate links, which means I may earn a commission if you click on the link or make a purchase using the link.
 When you make a purchase, the price you pay will be the same whether you use the affiliate link or go directly to the vendor's website using a non-affiliate link.